DHTMLX/docs-suite/docs/colorpicker/features.md

 | [Displaying custom colors](../configuration/#list-of-custom-colors)      | Learn how to display a list of custom colors in the bottom part of ColorPicker                           |
 | [Configuring custom palette](../configuration/#custom-colors-in-palette) | Learn how to display Colorpicker with a custom palette ([Example](https://snippet.dhtmlx.com/097jjhb8))  |

-## How to customize DHTMLX Colorpicker and change its size
+## How to customize Colorpicker and change its size

 In this section you can learn how to customize Colorpicker and change its width.